kibiandrew/market-shopping-cart-analysis-for-ecommerce/README.md

 # market-shopping-cart-analysis-for-ecommerce
-the project  aims to study user purchasing habits and recomend similar or related products in the e-commerce  system# market-shopping-cart-analysis-for-ecommerce final year on data science
+the project  aims to study user purchasing habits and recomend similar or related products in the e-commerce  system# market-shopping-cart-analysis-for-ecommerce data science

 **Folders**
 dataset: contains the dataset used.